 I’m new to YouTube in the sense that I started watching content on there for entertainment around last summer.
 Before that, I only bothered with it when I needed a “how to”.

 BuzzFeed was like a party at the Dalai Lama’s house.
 I came for the food and stayed for the philosophy.
-I don’t care much for the pop culture stuff because slit my throat, but I like that they speak candidly about things that impact us all as a society, whether it be racial tensions or candy that’s gross.
+I don’t care much for the pop culture stuff because slit my throat, but I like that they speak about things that impact us all as a society, whether it be racial tensions or candy that’s gross.

 While on the subject of death, considering how deep graves are, I’m pretty sure that having one foot in the grave would necessitate also having the other foot in the grave.
-Yes, I know it’s just a way of saying that someone’s about to die.
+Yes, I know it’s just a way of saying someone’s old and/or about to die.
 I’m just pointing out that no one’s inseam is that impressive.

 Back to the point, whenever I watch one of BuzzFeed’s Debatable videos, I’m amused that everything mentioned on either side of the fence is something I’ve actually allotted brain space to at some point in my life.
 There are even times when they mention something I didn’t consider, like the fact that the toilet paper will just go round and round when it’s under versus over instead of unraveling.